khshim/lemontree/README.md

 Simple, Flexible, Configurable Deep Learning Package based on Theano.

 ## Introduction
 LemonTree is a deep learning package based on [Theano](http://theano.readthedocs.io/en/latest/index.html).
 LemonTree is developed for various deep learning experiments & researches.
 LemonTree is very young, and under active development.
 LemonTree is under MIT license.

 ## Requirements (Minimal)
 Backward Compatibility is not yet supported.
 Please use Python >= 3.4.
 These packages below are required for LemonTree.
+We highly recommand you to install python with Anaconda3.

 1. Numpy

 2. Scipy

 3. Theano

-4. (BLAS, CUDA cuDNN for fast computation)

 ## Goal (Not yet accomplished)